 From the shaft southeasterly for 180 feet the vein consists of a hangingwall band of quartz from a few inches to 14 inches wide, and an irregular footwall zone of silicified breccia from 1 to 5 feet wide.
 The vein matter is sliced by a strong hangingwall fault that leaves the vein at 180 feet.
 At this point the vein bends to a more southerly strike, and is followed by a strong fault on the footwall from here to the south face.
-The vein in this the vein guarta is section contains less of the massive white quartz;/a few inches wide from 180 to 220 feet and a foot for a length of 12 feet near the face.

-The silicified breccia is strong in this section
+The vein in this section contains less of the massive white quartz; the vein-quartz is a few inches wide from 180 to 220 feet and a foot for a length of 12 feet near the face.
+The silicified breccia is strong in this section and ranges from 1 to 3 feet wide.
+Diamond-drill holes Nos.
+905 and 906 indicate that this same silicified breccia continues for at least 200 feet beyond the present face.
+At the north end of the drift, i.e. at the shaft, the granite peters out and the silicified breccia disappears, however, the hangingwall fault or shear, here 6 inches to 1 foot wide continues and carries a 1 to 2-inch ribbon of white quartz.